 With the Spring 2021 semester underway, Leading People & Projects (MNGT 411) is back to work helping nonprofits in the Lincoln community.
 Better known as "Strive to Thrive Lincoln," University of Nebraska–Lincoln College of Business students work together in the course to allocate two $5,000 grants to two local nonprofits helping to serve others in the Lincoln community.

 Making the transition from high school to college is easier when you’re surrounded by peers who share similar interests and goals.
-Join other students interested in business in one of two business learning communities where you’ll live in the same residence hall and are mentored by an upperclassman.
+Join other students interested in business in the Business Leaders learning community where you’ll live in the same residence hall and are mentored by an upperclassman.

 As an out-of-state student, Matea Spyhalski started college without knowing anyone.
 By selecting to participate in a Business Learning Community while making her university housing decision her senior year of high school, she found herself surrounded by a network of first-year students as she adjusted to life at Nebraska.
 Students who live in learning communities typically earn a higher first-semester GPA on average, are more likely to graduate on time and take advantage of internship and involvement opportunities sooner in their college career.